34 Industrial Revolution inventions that changed the world forever

 In the 1850s, Joseph Wilson Swan began experimenting with different filament types to act as a cheaper replacement.
 He eventually perfected his design in the late-1870s.
 Around the same time, Thomas Edison also began tinkering with his design, which would eventually lead to the founding of the Edison Electric Light Company.

 His designs were similar to Swan's, who took Edison to court over copyright infringement.
 He won and was made a partner in Edison's new company.

 32. The modern assembly line was, funnily enough, also a product of the revolution

-And finally, yet another world-changing invention of the Industrial Revolution was the modern assembly line.
+Yet another world-changing invention of the Industrial Revolution was the modern assembly line.
 This manufacturing process breaks down the assembly process into sections where the final product is sequentially completed along the line.

-Interchangeable parts further pushed the process forward in the early-19th century.
+Interchangeable parts further pushed the process forward in the early 19th century.
 Steam-powered conveyor belts were also developed in the latter quarter of the 1800s.